• Skip to primary navigation

 Reaching the Top

-Starting up the final part of the climb, I felt more confident, yet still knowing I needed to focus.
+After Elizabeth reached me and we reset the belay, I started climbing the final part, I felt more confident, yet still knowing I needed to focus.

 This final pitch was like getting a few good scans under our belt, breathing a sigh of relief and feeling hope increase, still knowing obstacles wait up ahead, and this journey could take a different turn at any moment.